-Medical Science Liaison (MSL) is not a legal term under PRC law.
-However, the medical representatives as professional personnel may assume some similar functions as those of MSLs as defined in the Administrative Measures for Medical Representatives, such as transmitting relevant information about medicines to healthcare professionals, assisting healthcare professionals in the rational use of the medicines, collection and feedback of information on clinical use of drugs and demands from healthcare professionals.
-A MAH is required to file the information of its medical representatives and the medical representatives from contract sales Organisations.
+Medical science liaison (MSL) is not a legal term under PRC law.
+However, medical representatives as professional personnel may assume some similar functions to those of MSLs as defined in the Administrative Measures for Medical Representatives, such as transmitting relevant information about medicines to healthcare professionals, assisting healthcare professionals in the rational use of the medicines, collecting and giving feedback on the clinical use of drugs and information on the demands of hospitals.
+The marketing authorisation holder is required to file the information of its medical representatives and the medical representatives from contract sales organisations.